Shapiro steps in charge-density-wave states driven by ultrasound

+In Fig. \ref{width}, on the other hand, the step-width at $I/\omega$=1 and 2 are plotted as a function of $\lambda$ for $\chi$=1.0.
+The step-width at $I/\omega$=1 (green) drops modestly with $\lambda$, whereas the step-width at $I/\omega$=2 (red) climbs fast from zero.
+Since $\lambda$ is proportional to the density fluctuation, $\lambda$ will be less than 1, i.e., $\lambda=\delta n_{\rm e}/n_{\rm e} < 1$, and hence the odd multiples such as $I/\omega$=1 will be observed rather than even ones.
+The inset of Fig.~\ref{width} shows the \iv curve (blue) and its derivative \dvdi (black) for $\lambda$ = 0.5.
+The peaks corresponding to the SS in the \iv curve appear at $I/\omega$ = $n$ with integer $n$.
+In this scenario, the \dvdi is measured around a bias voltage, such as $V$ = 0.8.
+We will see the sharp peak in \dvdi at $I/\omega$ = 1, only when ultrasound is applied.
+Furthermore, analogous to the Josephson junction of superconductors, this transition will be quite rapid and abrupt.
+As a result, the SS in the CDW state will detect ultrasounds with high sensitivity.

 We have so far discussed the SS in the overdamped region.
-To check the effect of the kinetic term, i.e., the first term in Eq. (\ref{accel}), the following equation is solved to calculate the \iv curve.
+To test the effect of the kinetic term, i.e., the first term in Eq. (\ref{accel}), the \iv curve is calculated using the following equation,

-The results are shown in Fig. \ref{kin} with $\omega$ =0.25, $A$ = 0.5, $\eta$ =1.0, and $\gamma$ = 0.0 (solid line), 2.0 (dotted line), and 20.0 (dotted broken line).
+The results are shown in Fig. \ref{kin} for $\omega$ =0.25, $A$ = 0.5, $\chi=\lambda$ =1.0, and $\gamma$ = 0.5 (red), 1.0 (blue), and 2.0 (green).

-Including the kinetic term, the \iv curves sharply changes and the threshold about $V$ becomes small.
-Although the overall feature of \iv curve is changed, the SS appear at $I/\omega$ = 2$n$ independently of the kinetic term.
-Hence, the SS in the CDW state will sensitively respond to the ultrasound.
-In both case of $\gamma$ =2.0 and 20.0, the \iv curves show some jumps, because the friction term, i.e., $d\theta/dt$, becomes rather negligible and then resistance $R$ in $V$=$IR$ becomes small.